Affenpinscher – The Monkey-Faced Terrier

 Exercise Needs

 Affenpinschers are like that friend who’s always up for a walk to the pub, but not so keen on marathon training.
-They need regular exercise to stay healthy and happy, but we’re not talking anything extreme.
+They need regular exercise to stay healthy and happy, but we’re not talking about anything extreme.
 A couple of short walks a day and some playtime should do the trick.

 Nutrition and Feeding